This information is for carers of people with epilepsy and a learning disability

 The most important thing about SUDEP is knowing the way to reduce risks.
 The biggest cause of SUDEP is night time convulsive seizures.
 Make sure the doctor knows about these because reducing the number of night time seizures is the best way to reduce the risk of SUDEP.
 If the person you look after is still having night time seizures it is a really good idea to get some sort of bed alarm or listening device so you know when they are happening.
 Doctors also recommend you sit with the person for up to an hour after the seizure has finished.

-NHS Choices has a range of useful guidance about getting the person you look after the best care and treatment while in hospital.
+The NHS website has a range of useful guidance about getting the person you look after the best care and treatment while in hospital.

 In particular you may find it useful to download a hospital passport.
 Here are two options: